e2thex/thoughts/docs/schematic-approach/On Epistemology.md

 As constructs are patterns to be matched, an interesting thing that happens with them is that constructs that feel like AND can end up functioning as OR.

 For example if we had a construct "something round" and "something used for play", and then we have a construct ball, which is something round and used for play.
 We would think that this would be a Venn diagram of things that were round and used for play.
 But because a construct is not binary we get things that pull into ball that did not meet the threshold for those on their own.
-For example a football is not something round, but it does round-like things when in the context of play, so it gets to be a ball.
+For example, a football is not something round, but it does round-like things when in the context of play, so it gets to be a ball.
 While a bat does not, so while it is used for play, it does not become a ball.